Cybernetic-Ransomware/Animals_Healthcare_Application/README.md

   * https://www.devs-mentoring.pl/

-To all the people upper mentioned and not only there, thank You for your work and influence on my motivation!
+To all the people upper mentioned and not only there, thank You for your work and positive influence on my motivation!
 Keep still doing your best!